Green Heart Town

 Moving is like uprooting a plant and putting it somewhere new.
 Our life-connections (the people and places in our daily lives) are radically altered, and we have to adjust and figure out our place again.
 We know we need to find a dentist, map out this silly grocery store, navigate downtown (to avoid parking tickets), remember people’s names, make new friends, see new things, and then finally allow our hearts to mellow and feel at home in a new place.

-Moving is a big adventure for any person and more so for any family.
+Moving is a big adventure for anyone, and even more so for a family.
 Clinging to each other and embracing the adventure together has strengthened mine.

 South side of Green Mountain in Lakewood, from the top of Mt.
 Carbon in Bear Creek Lake Park.
 We live in this foothills neighborhood.
 Photo courtesy photos-public-domain.com